 It is the holiday season; and, while that means different things for different people, there is one thing that all U.S. residents share in common this time of year: It is time to start thinking about your California income tax returns.
 Learn more about California income tax brackets.

 California residents have to pay income tax at the state and federal levels.
-San Francisco residents also have to pay a 0.38% payroll tax (there are no other local income taxes in California).
+San Francisco residents also have to pay a 0.38% payroll tax (there are no other local income taxes in California income tax).
 So, with 2020 right around the corner, how much do you need to be prepared to pay?

 California’s Income Tax Brackets for 2019